claudiodekker/inertia-laravel-testing/README.md

 > });
 > ```

-> **NOTE**: While type-hinting the `Assert` isn't necessary (and will definitely cause _some_ minor breakage once migrating away from this package), it allows your IDE to automatically suggest the assertion methods that can be chained.
+> **NOTE**: While type-hinting the `Assert` isn't necessary (and will cause _some_ minor search-and-replaceable breakage once migrating away from this package), it allows your IDE to automatically suggest the assertion methods that can be chained.

 ## Available Assertions